2026-2027 Fellowships for Palestinian Scholars Conducting Humanities and Social Science Field-Based Research on Palestine

 • Female PhD students who meet the application criteria are eligible to apply for both this fellowship and the Tanya Baker-Asad Scholarship.
 Applicants, however, may only receive one award.

-• Proposals that do not meet minimum standards will not be considered.
+• Proposals that do not meet minimum standards or are incomplete will not be considered.

 Applications may be in English or Arabic and include the following: